Transitioning to Higher Education

 * This does not mean you won’t receive assistance from our office!
 Students at the UMM are expected to advocate for themselves, however the Office of Academic Assistance is open for questions and any additional support that they can provide to help make an easier transition.

-- Although your IEP (individualized education plans) from K-12 may be part of your file in UMM Disability Services, you do not have an IEP or other specialists at UMM, and your parents may be far away.
+- Although your IEP (individualized education plans) from K-12 may be part of your file in the Disability Resource Center, you do not have an IEP or other specialists at UMM, and your parents may be far away.
 UMM Office of Academic Success is an advocacy office that can discuss and arrange appropriate accommodations for you and assist in coordinating services.

 - For information on releasing student’s information to parents, check out the FERPA (Federal Education Right to Privacy Act) release of information form.